haofumei/MIT-6.5840-Distributed-Systems/src/raft/README.md

 So there is a more proper way to send the value to channel, use select-case-default to filer the unreceivable values.

 Choose a suitable election timeout, for example, if you choose 150ms as heartbeat timeout, so

 election timeout = 250ms(base time >> 150ms) + rand time(large enough to avoid election at the same time)

 While receiving RequestVote from candidate, remember to set voteFor = null if term > currentTerm before voting.

+# Lab 2B

+## Task:

+**AppendEntries**

+1. Find the match index by prevLogIndex and prevLogItem.
+2. Replace the entries with given leader entries behind the match index.
+3. Update leader next Indices.

+**Election restriction:**

+vote yes if last term <= candidate term, or same term but len(log) <= len(clog)

 ## References: